BULL RUN, VA

 batteries were also sent forward to Bald hill, and two

-brigades of Sykes, division to the Henry hill, where they were
+brigades of Sykes, division to the Henry hill, where they

 soon afterward reinforced by heavy detachments from the